Salman85365/BrewUnifiedAPI/README.md

 # BrewUnifiedAPI

-# To start the service
+# To start the services

 First you have to run a command, from your main directory (Task_project), you need to run

-1. make setup
+# make setup

-2. make serve
+# make serve

+# make migrate_all

+For details of Makefile commands:
+# make help